The Climate and Best Time to Go

 Malaysia has an equatorial climate.
 The average temperature is about 26°C but highland temperatures can drop down to 18°C. The annual rainfall is about 250 cm and on rainy days thunder and lightning often accompany the downpour.
 The humidity level is high - about 80%.

 Generally, the east coast of the Malay Peninsula and the north eastern coast of Sabah and western Sarawak will receive more rain from November to February.
 The west coast of the peninsula will have more rain from May to October.
 Having said this, the diving season in Malaysia runs all year round in most locations.
-Review the dive resort page of each specific destination for details on the best time to go to each destination.
+Review our dive site descriptions for details on the best time to go to each destination.

 How to Get There